 Time-consuming

-Method 4: Engraving a spoon with a Cricut Maker
+Method 4: Engraving a Spoon with Cricut Maker

 The Cricut Maker is a versatile smart cutting machine that can engrave certain materials with a special engraving tip.
-While it can't engrave directly onto metal or wooden spoons, it's perfect for creating engraved metal plates (e.g., aluminum) that can then be applied to spoons for decorative or personalized purposes.
+While it cannot engrave directly onto metal or wooden spoons, it is perfect for creating engraved metal plates (e.g., aluminum) that can then be attached to spoons for decorative or personalized purposes.

 - Cricut Maker